ARandomHuman77/Hackathon-2026/README.md

 for learning, we challenged ourselves to design a game that turns everyday translations into a visual experience, fostering linguistic skills and connection.
-Essentially, our goal is to help people from diverse cultural backgrounds become exposed to a wide range of languages and encourage friendship.
+Essentially, our goal is to help people from diverse cultural backgrounds become exposed to a wide range of languages, encourage friendship, and, of course, have a fun time :)

 ## What it does
 The game displays English words and asks the player to choose the correct translation into